-A Member State should without delay forward information, which its national authority considers to be relevant for the security of an event in another Member State, to its counterpart in this State.
-Member States when forwarding information should be conscious of their obligations in terms of its confidentiality.
+A Member State should without delay forward information which its national authority considers to be relevant for the security of an event in another Member State to its counterpart in that State.
+When forwarding information Member States should be conscious of their obligations in terms of its confidentiality.

 The exchange of information should be carried out through existing communication channels and structures.
-The exchange of information, including personal data, should be conducted in strict compliance with the national and international law and treaties applicable in each case.
-2 It should be facilitated by the contact points of the involved Member States.
+The exchange of information, including personal data, should be conducted in strict compliance with the provisions of national and international law and treaties applicable in each case.

+It should be facilitated by the contact points of the Member States involved.